2026 Copa Verde

-The 2026 Copa Verde will be the 13th edition and the 1st as a supercup format of this football competition held in Brazil.
-It will be contested by the reigning champions of the Copa Centro-Oeste and the Copa Norte.
+The 2026 Copa Verde was the 13th edition and the 1st as a supercup format of this football competition held in Brazil, and contested by the reigning champions of the Copa Centro-Oeste and the Copa Norte.
+It was contested by Anápolis, winners of the 2026 Copa Centro-Oeste, and Paysandu, winners of the 2026 Copa Norte.

+Paysandu defeated Anápolis 5–3 on aggregate to win their 6th title.

 Teams

 In the following table, the finals until 2025 were in the tournament era and since 2026 were in the supercup era.